tfredrich/Domain-Eventing/README.md

 model, cascade deletes may occur asynchronously, outside of the request.
 This is a great candidate for inter-application eventing instead of leveraging full-up JMS or other messaging system.

-The domain eventing model supported is publish/subscribe (pub/sub)--sending messages to all subsribers that can process it.
+The domain eventing model supported is publish/subscribe (pub/sub)--sending messages to all subscribers that can process it.
 There is no concept within this library of point-to-point or single consumer for a message and is, therefore, left as an exercise for the reader... :-)